toorpia/emdevice_toolkit/README.md

 # emdevice_toolkit
-toolkit for the EasyMajor's device
+toolkit for the EasyMeasure's device

 ## 1. Introduction

-This toolkit is used to manage the EasyMajor's device.
+This toolkit is used to manage the EasyMeasure's device.
 It can be used to manage the device's sensor configurations and get the sensor data based on the configurations.

-This toolkit is based on the EasyMajor's device's API.
+This toolkit is based on the EasyMeasure's device's API.

 ## 2. Installation